Starting a Business in Wisconsin

 The Department of Financial Institutions has all the necessary forms.

-Alliance offers Wisconsin virtual business office space in the following cities: Appleton, Green Bay, and Milwaukee.
+Alliance Virtual Offices offers Wisconsin virtual business office space in the following cities: Green Bay and Milwaukee.
+Davinci offers virtual business offices in Wisconsin in Green Bay, Madison, Milwaukee, and Wauwatosa.

-Use Regus for Madison and Oshkosh virtual business offices.
-For Eau Claire and La Crosse, and also for other parts of the state, ask local business owners.
+Use Regus for Waukesha, Milwaukee, and Madison.
+For Appleton, Eau Claire, Oshkosh, and La Crosse, and for other parts of the state, ask local business owners.
 Also try computer user groups for help in this area.

 Other options may be virtual business office space in nearby states.
 These are Illinois and Iowa to the south (Iowa is also to the west).
 And there are also Michigan to the east, and Minnesota to the west.